-Foss Maritime Company ("Foss") respectfully requests that the Hearing Examiner deny the Motion for Protective Order Concerning the Deposition of Andrew McKim ("Motion") filed by the Department of Planning and Development ("Respondent" or "DPD").
-DPD does not even attempt to meet its legal burden to show that it satisfies the requirements for issuance of a protective order under CR 26, and instead simply relies on a straw man argument in contending certain potential areas of questioning for Mr. McKim are not "relevant."
+Foss Maritime Company ("Foss") respectfully requests that the Hearing Examiner deny the Motion to Change the Date of Deposition of Benjamin Perkowski and for a Protective Order Quashing the Deposition ("Motion") filed by the Department of Planning and Development ("Respondent" or "DPD").
+DPD does not even attempt to meet its legal burden to show that it satisfies the requirements for issuance of a protective order under CR 26, and instead simply relies on a straw man argument in contending that the testimony of Mr. Perkowski is not "relevant."
 In so doing, DPD effectively would turn CR 26 on its head by placing the burden on Foss to justify the discovery it seeks - when, to the contrary, it is the responsibility of the party seeking to resist discovery to demonstrate why the discovery should not be had.
 Foss also hereby joins in the opposition to the Motion filed separately by the Port of Seattle ("Port").

-FOSS MARITIME'S OPPOSITION TO MOTION FOR A PROTECTIVE ORDER CONCERNING THE DEPOSITION OF ANDREW MCKIM - 1
+FOSS MARITIME'S OPPOSITION TO MOTION TO CHANGE THE DATE OF DEPOSITION OF BEN PERKOWSKI AND FOR A PROTECTIVE ORDER QUASHING THE DEPOSITION - 1

 II.
-AUTHORITY & ARGUMENT
+ARGUMENT AND AUTHORITY